THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

 The RADAK adds on to this question: What does Hakkadoshboruchhu have against the eldest anyway?
 Look at the pattern:

--- Yitzchak Hatzadik becomes the favored son over his older brother Yishmael, the Anti-Semite
+- Yitzchak Hatzadik becomes the favored son over Yishmael, the Anti-Semite;

--- Yankif Avinu gains the birthright over his hairy elder twin, Eisav the Mamzer
+- Yankif Avinu gains the birthright over his hairy elder twin, Aisav the Mamzer;

--- Moishe Rabbeinu leads Klal Yisroel out of Mitzrayim to the Promised Land, while Aroin Hacoihain, the Minuval, has to support himself by slaughtering sheep for tips.
+- Moishe Rabbeinu leads Klal Yisroel out of Mitzrayim to the Promised Land, while Aron Hakoihain, the Minuval, has to support himself by slaughtering sheep for tips.

-To answer this question, the Toldois Aharoin quotes a tremendously obscure Medrish that tells us that the Aimishteh Himself had an older brother who used to beat Him up all throughout high school, and who even stole His high school sweetheart, Asherah.
-As a result, the Rebboinoisheloilum has it in for all first born sons, and He started His cycle of revenge with His own older brother.
-According to the Medrish, the Reboinoisheloilum got back at His brother by inducing him to give up his birthright in exchange for a bowl of Campbell’s Chicken Noodle Soup and a McDonald's Happy Meal.
+To answer this question, the Toldois Aharoin quotes a tremendously obscure Medrish that tells us that the Aimishteh Himself had an older brother who used to beat Him up all through high school, and who even stole His high school sweetheart.
+As a result, the Rebboinoisheloilum has it in for all first born sons.
+And He started His cycle of revenge with His own older brother -- According to the Medrish, the Reboinoisheloilum got back at His brother by inducing him to give up his birthright in exchange for a bowl of lentil soup and a McDonald's Happy Meal.